Misua Bola-Bola - Filipino Meatball Noodle Soup | www.kitchenconfidante | A truly comforting bowl of noodle soup - and a family favorite.

 Notes

-* Note on the shrimp stock: While the making a quick shrimp stock is not at all difficult, if you are pressed for time or need to eliminate the shrimp for allergy concerns, the dish can be made with all beef stock.
+* Note on the shrimp stock: While making a quick shrimp stock is not at all difficult, if you are pressed for time or need to eliminate the shrimp for allergy concerns, the dish can be made with all beef stock.
 If you can, however, I would highly recommend including it!

 If you can not find somen noodles, udon noodles also work in a pinch!